Try-Pennie/ai-chatbot-sandbox/README.md

 This tricks the browser into thinking the iframe is Same-Origin, allowing us to access `iframe.contentDocument` and inject our custom `<style>` block.

-**👉 For Production**: You must replicate this proxy behavior on your server (Nginx, Vercel Rewrites, CloudFront Functions, or a Next.js API route). **If you deploy this as a static site without a proxy, the custom branding inside the chat window will fail.**
+**For Production**: You must replicate this proxy behavior on your server (Nginx, Vercel Rewrites, CloudFront Functions, or a Next.js API route). **If you deploy this as a static site without a proxy, the custom branding inside the chat window will fail.**

 ### 2. Style Injection
 In `src/components/DifyChatBubble.jsx`, the `injectStyles` function runs as soon as the iframe loads: